Worm Infection in Babies and Kids – Causes, Symptoms & Treatment

 Effects of Worms on a Baby’s Growth

 Worms are parasites that live in and derive nutrition from the body of their host.
-They impair the nutritional status of children, infecting them in the following ways:
+They impair children’s health in the following ways:

-- Worms cause loss of appetite, decline in nutritional intake and weakness.
+- Worms cause a loss of appetite, decline in nutritional intake and weakness.

-Hygiene alone can prove vital in preventing future occurence of worms which cause stomach aches in children.
-Babies are most vulnerable to worm infections, once they start crawling and walking.
-It is important to practise the following measures diligently to prevent infections:
+Maintaining good hygiene is vital to prevent the occurrence of worms in children.
+Babies become vulnerable to worm infections once they start crawling and walking.
+So, it’s important to practise the following measures:

 - Keep the house and surroundings clean.

-- Ensure that the toddler goes out to play wearing closed shoes and washes hands and feet on getting home.
+- Ensure that your toddler wears closed shoes while playing and washes his hands and feet after returning home.

-- Do not let the toddler play near water logged areas.
+- Don’t let him play near water-logged areas.

 - Cut your baby’s nails frequently.

-- Provide your baby with boiled and filtered water to drink..
+- Give your baby only boiled and filtered water.

-- Food should be cooked well and preferably not raw, to prevent stomach worms in babies.
+- Baby food should be cooked well to prevent a worm infection.

-- Wash fruits and vegetables thoroughly in clean water.
+- Wash fruits and vegetables with clean water before cooking.